osmosis-labs/osmosis/x/superfluid/spec/12_minting.md

 This is called as a result of a user adding more assets to a lock that has already been associated to an `IntermediaryAccount`.
 The invariant is maintained by using `mintOsmoTokenAndDelegate` to match the amount of new asset locked * `GetOsmoEquivalentMultiplier` * `GetRiskAdjustment` for the underlying asset.

+### SlashLockupsForValidatorSlash (BeforeValidatorSlashed Hook)
+During slashing the invariant is likely to be temporraily broken if the referenced validator has any unbonding delegations.
+These unbonding delegations are slashed first, which means that the amount delegated by the `IntermediaryAccount` will be slashed by less than the `SyntheticLock`s held by the account.